Learning Communities Overview

 Overview

-A CNAS Learning Community (LC) is a small group of CNAS first-years with similar majors and interest, who take their math and science courses together throughout their entire first-year at UC Riverside.
-Our program reserves these courses for our participants, setting them on the right track for a 4-year graduation.
-Our learning communities offer incoming students more than just guaranteed classes.
-Their LC is a built-in support network for their entire first-year at UC Riverside.
+A CNAS Learning Community (LC) is a small group of CNAS first-years with grouped by major and math placement.
+They take math and science courses together throughout their entire first year at UC Riverside.
+Our program reserves these courses for our participants, setting them on track to graduate in four years.
+Plus, their LC and assigned Peer Mentor(s) are a built-in support network for not just their first year but for their entire college career.

 • What is a Learning Community?